matsest/mount-idun/README.md

   * Alternatively, use `sudo openconnect vpn.ntnu.no` in a terminal window to initiate a VPN connection.
 Enter username and password when prompted.
 To run in the background, use `sudo openconnect -b vpn.ntnu.no`
 * You might need to install dependency `cifs-utils` or similar to mount shares, depending on your Linux distro
   * Install with: `sudo apt install cifs-utils` (Debian/Ubuntu)
-* Only tested on Ubuntu 18.04
+* Only tested on Ubuntu 18.0
+* Note: CIFS is by default not an encrypted protocol (unlike scp/sftp).
+It will transfer your data unencrypted.

 ## Licence